Your messages are not a product.

 Encrypted by default.

-Every message.
-Every channel.
-No exceptions.
-No "start secret chat" toggle.
+Every message, every channel.
+No toggle.
 It's just on.

-Voice and video calls that don't route through someone else's surveillance infrastructure.
-Low-latency, WebRTC-native.
+Voice and video on our infrastructure.
+Low-latency, encrypted, WebRTC-native.

 // cat /proc/modules